The Embark Award

 The Embark Award is part of the trust’s commitment to the wider offer for our children.
 It comprises of 100 activities for children to complete during their entire time within their primary school years and it is based around the trust’s 4 core beliefs of Family, Integrity, Teamwork and Success.

 These activities encourage family learning at home as well as numerous activities that will be provided within school.
 If your child completes any of the activities on the attached lists at home, please record this on Class Dojo with photos or any other evidence and when we review the challenges achieved periodically with the children, they will be able to mark them off in their own individual record.

-Teachers will be making a separate Class Dojo folder for any Embark Award posts to go into.
+Teachers have made a separate Class Dojo folder for any Embark Award posts to go into.